-5. Reflashing Over CAN With EA Bootloader
+5. Reflashing Over CAN With the Axiomatic EA Bootloader

-The AX102000 can be upgraded with new application firmware using the Bootloader Information section.
-This section details the simple step-by-step instructions to upload new firmware provided by Axiomatic onto the unit via CAN, without requiring it to be disconnected from the J1939 network.
+The AX102100 can be upgraded with new application firmware using the Bootloader Information section in the Axiomatic EA.
+This section of the user manual details the simple step-by-step instructions to upload new firmware provided by Axiomatic onto the unit via CAN, without requiring it to be disconnected from the J1939 network.

-Note: To upgrade the firmware use Electronic Assistant ® V5.13.88.0 or higher.
+Note: To upgrade the firmware use Axiomatic Electronic Assistant V5.13.88.0 or higher.

-1. When EA first connects to the ECU, the Bootloader Information section will display the following information.
+1. When the Axiomatic EA first connects to the ECU, the Bootloader Information section will display the following information.